Alaska Students Benefit from New Physical Activity in Schools Law

 For more information email Wendy Hamilton or call 465-2768.

 The views expressed here are the writer’s and are not necessarily endorsed by the Association of Alaska School Boards.
 AASB welcomes diverse perspectives and civil discourse.
-To submit a Guest Column for consideration, email your 400-1000 word submission HERE.
+To submit a Guest Column for consideration, see our Guest Column Guidelines and email your 400-1000 word submission HERE.